furryfixer/jremed/README.md

 ## How to Use

-Select from any standard desktop menu, or<br>
+From the menu:

+- Main Menu -> Preferences -> JRE Menu Editor

 From a terminal window:
 - jremed&nbsp;&nbsp;# runs with normal user privileges
-- jremed -r (or jremed --root)&nbsp;&nbsp;# Uses pkexec to elevate priileges
+- jremed -r (or jremed --root)&nbsp;&nbsp;# Uses pkexec to elevate privileges
 - jremed --help&nbsp;&nbsp;# This basic info

 ## Notes: